 This section of the policy covers the role of individual healthcare plans in supporting pupils at school who have long-term, severe or complex medical conditions.
-The new statutory guidance imposes a requirement to identify the member of staff who is responsible for the development of these plans.
+Statutory guidance imposes a requirement to identify the member of staff who is responsible for the development of these plans.
+The school healthcare plan in Appendix 3 must always be completed by school staff, regardless of any other health care plan or other documentation provided by a healthcare professional.